JitendraManishMaurya04/Kubernetes/README.md

 	-> Can solve Conflicts while working with multi-team which can have config with same name.
 	-> Reource sharing between different namespace
 	-> Access and Resource limit
-	-> Cant use many resources present in 1-namespace into another like ConfigMap -> Cant Isolate or put some resources ina namespace like NODE, VOLUMES -> Can have multiple namespace in a cluster.
+	-> Cant be used by multiple resources present different namespace like ConfigMap -> Cant isolate or put some resources in a namespace like NODE, VOLUMES -> Can have multiple namespace in a cluster.
 Can think of it as a virtual cluster in K8s cluster

 	=>Command to get namespaces